Guides

 BIC8 vs BIC11

-Understand 8-character and 11-character BIC/SWIFT format patterns without overclaiming directory or network verification.
+Understand 8-character and 11-character BIC/SWIFT format patterns without overclaiming directory or network confirmation.

 Useful for